KarasiewiczStephane/WitOMI/README.md

 environmental gradients (summarized by Variables).

-The species niche parameter (Inertia, OMI, Tol and Rtol) are calculated with the `niche.parameter` function from the [ade4](https://cran.r-project.org/web/packages/ade4/index.html) package (Dray and Dufour 2007).
-More details on the niche parameters' calculation in Dolédec, Chessel, and Gimaret-Carpentier (2000).
+The species niche parameter (Inertia, OMI, Tol and Rtol) are calculated with the `niche.parameter` function from the [ade4](https://cran.r-project.org/web/packages/ade4/index.html) package (Dray and Dufour, 2007).
+More details on the niche parameters' calculation in Dolédec et al. (2000).

 ``` r
 kable(niche.param(nic1))